 The evidence is, like usual in such cases, inconclusive.
 There is a lot of “Did you hear that?” moments in the episode.
 The researcher asked the ghost: “Do you know you don’t have to be here anymore?”
 The same guy then claimed: “I’d swear I heard ‘I know’”.

-The Ghost Hunters episode doubled as free marketing, propelling Predjama Castle to the list of the most haunted places in the world.
+The Ghost Hunters episode doubled as free marketing, propelling Predjama Castle to the list of the most haunted places in the world (where haunted castles are not the least terrifying).

 The ghost is hungry